Where to Stay in Prince Edward County: Accommodation & Area Guide

 Accommodations By Type

-The nice thing about The County is that there honestly is something for everyone: wine, beaches, hiking, music, food, beer, etc.
+The nice thing about The County is that there honestly is something for everyone: wine, beaches, hiking, music, culture, food, beer, etc. This variation of interests that attracts different visitors is reflected in all the different types of accommodations available.

-The region is packed with places to stay if you’re spending the night.
-However, the summer months book up fast and far in advance.
-So, if you know you are visiting, be sure to book early or you risk not finding a place at all.
+The whole region is packed with different places to stay if you’re spending the night or two (or more).
+However, the summer months do book up fast and in advance.
+So, if you know you are visiting, be sure to book your accommodation early or you risk not finding a place at all.

-Some “inns” are actually bed and breakfasts while other qualify as hotels, some rental apartments are called “suites”, etc. Just focus on what the accommodation offers you – if it fulfils your needs, you can’t go wrong.
+FYI: Accommodation names can be a little strange.
+Some “inns” actually function like bed and breakfasts.
+Some rental apartments are called “suites”.
+Just focus on what the accommodation offers you and whether it fulfills your needs.

 Hotels In Prince Edward County

-Given the growing popularity of the area, there are a number of hotels in Prince Edward County.
-However, the hotels that exist are quite popular, well-rated, and generally located in the two bigger town centres – Picton and Wellington.
+Given the growing popularity of the area, there are several hotels in Prince Edward County.
+The hotels that exist are quite popular, well-rated, and generally located in the two bigger town centres – Picton and Wellington.

 The best hotels in Prince Edward County offer a mix of amenities, such as an onsite bar and/or restaurant, bike rentals, parking, and more.